charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 		- this will return a true/false if it finds in the array matching
   - filter out items from an array (creates new one)
 	  - `arr.filter((currElement, index  )=>{ return currElement > 5})`
+	   - will return an empty array if none of the elements pass the test
 - joing elements of an array to a string:
 	- arr = ["hello", "world"] `arr.join(", ");` this will result in Hello, world
 		- if there is only one element in the array then it will simply output the one element without the delimiter